syarizalsam/GroupProject-MobileApp/README.md

 ## Sequence Diagram
 ![sequence](https://user-images.githubusercontent.com/69450683/147449293-17953c02-9064-4ff6-8cff-fedf7fd36403.PNG)
 ## Challenges/Diffuculties to develop the application.
-1.We having trouble with version react navigation because each one has its own set of commands.
-2.Lack of source to refer lead us to unable develop the expected function.
-3.When it comes to compiling everything into one file and navigating each interface, we having problem.
+1.We having trouble with version react navigation because each one has its own set of commands 2.Lack of source to refer lead us to unable develop the expected function 3.When it comes to compiling everything into one file and navigating each interface, we having problem
 ## References
 - Cambridge Dictionary.
 (2021, December 15). volunteer. @CambridgeWords. https://dictionary.cambridge.org/dictionary/english/volunteer
 - Manual on the measurement of volunteer work STATISTICS Department of Statistics.
 (2011). https://www.ilo.org/wcmsp5/groups/public/---dgreports/--- stat/documents/publication/wcms_162119.pdf